uclaacm/hackschool-f20/session-3-dom-api/README.md

 <span style="background: #00ff0084;">Green </span>
 <span style="background: #0000ff84;">Blue</span>.

-Different amount of these 3 colors mixed together give you any color.
+Different amounts of these 3 colors mixed together give you any color.
 In computer we represent RGB as 3 numbers ranging from 0 to 255.
 In hexadecimal (base 16), the range is from 00 to ff.
 Therefore, colors in CSS can also be written in 6 characters: